JRussell21/Versioning-With-A-Team/Summers.md

 #Haden Foster

 Over the last summer, I spent my time completing an online course for CT300.
 I also spent a lot of time working with my uncle learning how to be proficient with tools and other handy skills.
 When I wasn't working with my uncle, I was reading and trying to brush up on my Java skills.

+#Zachary Criswell
+This summer I worked two jobs.
+I worked at Target full time and Aldi part time.
+As a result I was able to make more moeney this summer than ever before, but I also had very little time for freinds or hobbyies.
+Although I did go on a fun tree climbing obsticle course with my family for a day.